JiasenZheng/3d_slam_colored/README.md

     ```shell
     rosrun slam color_cloud
     ```
-* To run it in real robot without SLAM, follow the steps below:
+* To run it in the real robot without SLAM, follow the steps below:
-    - turn on your jackal and connect the PS4 controller through bluetooth
+    - turn on your Jackal and connect the PS4 controller through Bluetooth
     - ssh to your Jackal computer
     - source the jackal setup bash "setup_jackal.bash" under the slam package directory
-    - run the setup the robot by:
+    - run the basic setup of the robot by:
     ```shell
     roslaunch slam color_cloud_real.launch
     ```